Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Quantitative Heegaard-Floer homology and a Künneth Formula

 The symmetric group on $k+g$ letters acts on $(\Sigma_{g})^{k+g}$ by permutation of the coordinates.
 We denote indifferently by $\Sym^{k+g}(\Sigma_g)$ or $X$ the quotient of the cartesian product by this action: this set may be given the structure of a symplectic manifold, as in \cite{Perutz}.
 We consider then the image of the Lagrangian torus $\prod_{i=1}^{k+g}L_i$ under the quotient map: since $\prod_{i=1}^{k+g}L_i$ does not intersect the diagonal (the subset of the Cartesian product where two or more coordinates coincide), the quotient map induces a diffeomorphism between $\prod_{i=1}^{k+g}L_i$ and its image, which we denote by $\Sym^{k+g}(\underline{L})$.
 Let also $\Delta$ be the image of the diagonal under the quotient map in $\Sym^{k+g}\Sigma_g$.
 The push-forward of the product symplectic form on $\Sigma_g^{k+g}$, which we denote by $\omega_X$, is not smooth near $\Delta$: in \cite{Perutz} the author applies a convolution to smoothen it.
 The smoothened form coincides with $\omega_X$ outside an arbitrarily small neighbourhood of the diagonal, so that $\Sym^{k+g}(\underline L)$ turns out to be Lagrangian.
 We shall still denote the smoothened form by $\omega_X$: this abuse of notation will not affect any of the following.

 In a similar way, to $\varphi$ we may associate a Hamiltonian diffeomorphism of $\Sym^{k+g}\Sigma_g$: it is going to be defined by approximating the function

 via another one which is a time-dependent constant near $\Delta$, and coincides with $H_t$ away from it.
 By an abuse of notation we denote by $\Sym^{k+g}(\varphi)$ the diffeomorphism generated by an approximation of the quotient Hamiltonian (none of the following constructions will depend on the actual approximation we choose).
-The Quantitative Heegaard-Floer Homology of the pair $(\underline{L}, H)$ is defined to be the traditional Lagrangian Floer Homology in $\Sym^{k+g}\Sigma_g$ of the pair $(\Sym^{k+g}(\underline{L}), \Sym^{k+g}(H))$. \begin{prp} The homology $HF(\underline L, H)$ is well defined. \end{prp} \begin{proof} We apply Proposition \ref{prp:monotonicity} and the arguments contained in \cite{CGHMSS22}. \end{proof} \begin{rem} We highlight that the good definition for the homology in the case of links with $g$ non-contractible components does not follow directly from the results in \cite{CGHMSS22}. \end{rem}
+The Quantitative Heegaard-Floer Homology of the pair $(\underline{L}, H)$ is defined to be the traditional Lagrangian Floer Homology in $\Sym^{k+g}\Sigma_g$ of the pair $(\Sym^{k+g}(\underline{L}), \Sym^{k+g}(H))$.

 We may define the Floer complex